 The front tooth crown will be made to match the color of your teeth.
 Patients should take steps to ensure that their natural teeth do not become tarnished.
 Most of the porcelains used in dentistry will not stain.

 One way to ensure that your teeth do not stain is to avoid foods that have tannins.
 These items include wine and coffee.
 Certain berries can also stain.
-Members of our dental team will be glad to mention foods and drinks you can avoid.
+Your hygienist will be glad to mention foods and drinks you can avoid.

 Porcelain is strong and has a wear pattern that is similar to enamel.
 This is one advantage if you are looking for natural looking results.

-Dr. Fondriest will use local anesthesia to ensure that you are comfortable.
+The dentist will use local anesthesia to ensure that you are comfortable.
 Then, he will gently remove the outer portion of your tooth.
 Once this is done, you will be fitted with a temporary dental crown.
-Once your final teeth crown is ready, you will return to our office.
+Once your final teeth crown is ready, you will return to have it delivered.

-Dr. Fondriest will ensure that your front tooth crown is a great fit and looks natural.
+The dentist will ensure that your front tooth crown is a great fit and looks natural.
 The front teeth are especially important to the beauty of our smile.
-We understand this and will work tirelessly to ensure that your teeth crown look both natural and attractive.
+Most dentists understand this and will work tirelessly to ensure that your teeth crown look both natural and attractive.